zanloy/puppet-vim/README.md

 vim::plugin { 'vim-commentary': url => 'https://github.com/tpope/vim-commentary.git' }
 ```

 Install a bundle of plugins recommended by this module's author.
-Note: this
+This will
-with install pathogen for the user so that it will not be necessary.
+install pathogen for the user so defining it will not be necessary.

 ```
 vim::bundle { 'johndoe': }